AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

   every `amount` can be made up by the coins and backtrack approach only computes for `amount`s that can be made up.

+**325-Maximum_size_subarray_sum_equals_k**
+- prefix sum
+- don't forget the left bound (i.e., prefix sum 0, index 0) for the case that the max subarray is a prefix of the given array.

+**336-Palindrome_pairs**
+- brutal force is easy
+- optimization using a prefix tree (trie).

+    - For each pair of words `x`, `y`, it is either `xy` or `yx` forms a palindrome.
+That is saying it is either `x` and `reverse(y)` or `y` and `reverse(x)` share a prefix.
+    - Save every reversed words in a trie.
+Then iterate each word to match agaist the trie to find out the minimal set of candidates for further check.
+    - Note that there are two cases: either the iterating word `w` is longer or the reversed word sharing a prefix with `w` is longer.
+          - The former case requires to know that if a trie node is the end of a reversed word.
+          - The latter case requires to know that what are the owners (reversed words) of a trie node.

 **340-Longest_substring_with_at_most_k_distinct_characters**
 - simple window sliding problem